Schroeterlab/BELAs_Schumacher_et_al/Visualization_label_transfer_Thowfeequ.md

 integrated$Embryo_CellType <- factor(integrated$Embryo_CellType)
 ```

-Visualize Integration in UMAP space, annotated by Cluster or Celltype.
+UMAP visualization of integration in UMAP space, annotated by Cluster or
+Celltype.

 ``` r
 # UMAP Plots with various annotations